strawstack/TheFourTempers/README.md

 - [x] Make characters near cursor become larger
 - [x] Create state in js and have render syncs the DOM
     - Ex: create `baseFont` variable in js and, inside render, update the CSS variable
 - [x] Implement min/max number of col/row as seen in the show
 - [x] Get document animated scrolling working with wasd

 # Bugs

 - [x] When mouse is static over numbers and digitContainer scrolls, mouse position does not update.
     - Mouse should technically be considered as moving while digits scroll past it.
 - [x] On low zooms, the magnified characters overlap

+# Gameplay

+- Enter the name of a file
+- Watch rolledex animation?
+    - Unclear what this is for, maybe parts of a file?
+    - I'll have to think of a use for this or skip it
+- Search for numbers with a behaviour
+- Select this number, and select all the others adjectent to it
+- The most common number in the group indicates which bin to send the group too
+    - If there is a tie for most commmon number, its the number that is not present that indicates the bin
+- Send the numbers to the bin
+- Numbers get replaced with "normal" numbers, or fail silently and re-show original numbers
+- Find and bin all numbers with behaviours to complete the file

+# How to Bin

+- Hold number key to open bin, bins close automatically if number is not held.
+- Press "b" to send numbers to bin.
+- Numbers will fail to send if bin is not open when "b" is pressed.
+- Bin will stay open for duration of binning and only close after numbers enter or number key is released.